ISRICWorldSoil/iso-28258-postgresql/README.md

 Concepts not included
 ---------------------

-- Horizon & Layer: as they are essentially the same in the domain, for now only ProfileElement is include.
+- Horizon & Layer: as they are essentially the same in the domain, for now only ProfileElement is included.
 - Sample
 - Specimen